-31.1 The Triple Jump shall consist of a hop, a step and a jump in that order.

-31.2 The hop shall be made so that an athlete lands first on the same foot as that from which they have taken off; in the step they shall land on the other foot, from which, subsequently, the jump is performed.
+- 31.1 The Triple Jump shall consist of a hop, a step and a jump in that order. - 31.2 The hop shall be made so that an athlete lands first on the same foot as that from which they have taken off; in the step they shall land on the other foot, from which, subsequently, the jump is performed.

-It shall not be considered a failure if an athlete, while jumping, touches the ground with the "sleeping" leg.
+It shall not be considered a failure if, during a trial, an athlete, touches the ground with the "sleeping" leg.